andrew/ultimate-awesome/README.md

 - [Awesome-NodeJS](https://github.com/tejasrsuthar/Awesome-NodeJS) - A curated collection of best Node.js Resources ✍️.
 - [warren](https://github.com/torchhound/warren) - Links to lose yourself in, curated from HN and other sources.
 - [awesome-gans-and-deepfakes](https://github.com/enochkan/awesome-gans-and-deepfakes) - A curated list of GAN & Deepfake papers and repositories.
-- [awesome-remnote](https://github.com/hannesfrank/awesome-remnote) - A curated list of RemNote plugins, themes, tutorials and other resources.
 - [awesome-gpt3](https://github.com/mikhail-bot/awesome-gpt3) - Curating the best GPT3 tools and resources.
 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [awesome-ux](https://github.com/batoreh/awesome-ux) - A awesome list about User Experience disciplines.